 Integrated degrees normally take four years full time.
 Several are part of an Engineering and Physical Sciences Research Council (EPSRC) funded Centre for Doctoral Training.
 Find out more about Centres for Doctoral Training at Leeds.

 The Master of Philosophy (MPhil) is awarded on the successful completion of a programme of supervised research.
 It is assessed via a final thesis (of up to 60,000 words) and a viva voce (an oral examination).
 The standard period of study for a full-time PhD is two years and for part-time four years.

 You will be required to submit a thesis consisting of evidence of an independent contribution to knowledge and scholarship, and sufficient material which is considered suitable for publication.
 You will also be required to defend your thesis before a panel of expert examiners appointed by the University.
 This is referred to as a viva.

 If you're intending to pursue a career that requires an understanding of research, then this could be the degree for you.
 It gives you the opportunity to experience research within one year full time, (or two years part time) and to present a thesis, so it is the perfect spring board for a PhD programme.

 The following Masters degrees by research are available:

 Candidates of exceptionally high quality are able to apply to study for a split-site PhD, spending some periods of study in Leeds and other periods of study in a research institute or commercial or industrial organisation.

-In the first instance you must contact your graduate school to find out whether they offer split-site degrees and for full details of their requirements.
+In the first instance you must contact your postgraduate research admissions team to find out whether they offer split-site degrees and for full details of their requirements.